Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 For the explanation how to set the parameters, please see the last chapter.

 Atext defines the overall configuration and number of axes.
-R mean revolute (rotational), P is prismatic (linear) joint.
+R mean revolute (rotational), P is prismatic (translational, linear) joint.
 * ARRRRRR means 6 axis robot with rotational axes
 * ARRP means serial scara with Z axis being prismatic (prismatic means linear movement)